RevealBi/Documentation/en/datasources/overview.md

 ## Connecting to Data Sources

 To retrieve information from a data source and use it for your visualizations you need to connect to it first.
-Once you have connected to a data source, it will be saved in the *Data Sources* menu for quick selection next time you need it (see the screenshot above).
+Once you have connected to a data source, it will be saved in the *Data Sources* menu for quick selection next time you need it.

 To connect to a data source, perform the steps below: